OPLSPotentialBuilder

 • configuration (AtomicConfiguration) – The configuration the potential is to be used with.

-• check_types (bool) – Whether or not the types are checked for basic consistency.
+• check_types (bool) – Whether the types are checked for basic consistency.

 Default: True